Watkins's conjecture for quadratic twists of Elliptic Curves with Prime Power Conductor: Preliminaries

-In this section, we classify all the elliptic curves defined over $\Q$ with nontrivial $2$-torsion and conductor a power of a prime.
-For this classification, we take into account that $[a_1,a_2,a_3,a_4,a_6]$ denotes the elliptic curve
+In this section, we classify all the elliptic curves defined over $\Q$ with nontrivial rational $2$-torsion and conductor a power of a prime. \begin{remark} Suppose that $E$ is an elliptic curve with conductor a power of a prime $p^\alpha$.
+Then we have that $\alpha\leq 2$ for $p>3$, $\alpha\leq 5$ for $p=3$ and $\alpha\leq 8$ for $p=2$ (see \cite[IV.10]{silverman1994}). \end{remark} We shall write $[a_1,a_2,a_3,a_4,a_6]$ for the elliptic curve

 We begin with the elliptic curves with prime conductor.
-Setzer \cite{setzer1975elliptic} proved that for $p\neq 17$ there exists an elliptic curve with prime conductor $p$ and rational $2$-torsion if and only if $p=u^2+64$ for some integer $u$, in which case there are two nonisomorphic elliptic curves with conductor $p$.
+Setzer \cite{setzer1975elliptic} proved that for $p\neq 17$ there exists an elliptic curve with prime conductor $p$ and a rational point of $2$ if and only if $p=u^2+64$ for some integer $u$, in which case there are two nonisomorphic elliptic curves with conductor $p$.
 The minimal models of these elliptic curves are

 A $2$-isogeny connects these two elliptic curves.
 Moreover, the work of Mestre \& Oesterl\'e \cite{mestre1989courbes} implies that the curve $p.a2$ is the $X_0(p)$-optimal, where an elliptic curve $E$ is called $X_0(N)$-optimal if it has the minimal modular degree $m_E$ in its isogeny class.
+Additionally, every other modular parametrization of a curve in the isogeny class factors through the minimal-degree modular parametrization of the optimal curve.

-For $p=17$ Setzer \textit{loc. cit.} shows that there are four nonisomorphic elliptic curves
+For $p=17$ Setzer \cite{setzer1975elliptic} shows that there are four nonisomorphic elliptic curves.
+From now on, $(*)$ indicates which elliptic curve is the $X_0(N)$-optimal.